Admin Policy Enforcement#

 1. Implement the policy in a Python package or host the policy as a RESTful server.

-2. Deploy the policy at the server-side and/or the client-side.
+2. Install the policy at the server-side to enforce it for all users.

 Client-side#